 Fig.1: Three – module de-centralised UPS system

-While most UPS types can be organised in a redundant, fault-resilient modular configuration, the real gains in UPS availability come from hot swap capability and reduction in MTTR.
+While most UPS power supply types can be organised in a redundant, fault-resilient modular configuration, the real gains in UPS availability come from hot swap capability and reduction in MTTR.
 Such attributes have ultimately been made possible through advances in semiconductor technology and the introduction of the Insulated Gate Bipolar Transistor (IGBT) device.

 A key benefit of hot swappable modules is that they can be inserted or withdrawn without removing power from the critical load or transferring the load to the raw AC mains.
-If correctly designed, their connectors allow safe electrical connection and disconnection, while safe disconnection from the UPS frame without risk of error or damage to the module, UPS or critical load is possible.
+If correctly designed, their connectors allow safe electrical connection and disconnection, while safe disconnection from the UPS frame without risk of error or damage to the module, UPS power system, or critical load is possible.

-Another equally important benefit is that a faulty module can be quickly exchanged for a healthy unit in as little as half an hour; after this, the UPS is back to full redundant capacity while the faulty module is taken away for repair without time pressure.
+Another equally important benefit is that a faulty module can be quickly exchanged for a healthy unit in as little as half an hour; after this, the uninterruptible power supply is back to full redundant capacity while the faulty module is taken away for repair without time pressure.
 By comparison, effecting repairs in situ on a free-standing UPS typically takes 6 hours.
-As a result, hot swappable modular UPS systems improve availability by a factor of 10 compared with free-standing non-modular systems that are not hot-swappable.
+As a result, hot swappable modular UPS power systems improve availability by a factor of 10 compared with free-standing non-modular systems that are not hot-swappable.

 Scalability and efficiency